-What I’ve noticed is that many mums tend to look after everyone but themselves.
-That’s very noble, however if their health starts to suffer the whole family unit will suffer as a result.
-Sound familiar?
+That’s very noble, however, if their health starts to suffer the whole family unit will suffer as a result.
 The solution is to start making yourself a priority because you’re important too, and by doing so everyone will benefit, and you’ll avoid becoming burnt out.

 5 ways to start making yourself a priority

 1. Take responsibility for your health.
 Your body is like a machine and needs to be maintained properly – mind, body and spirit.
 While you’re busy taking care of everyone else’s needs who is looking after you?
 The truth is, don’t rely on anyone else, you need to prioritise your health.

 4. Put yourself first.
 That’s right, I said put yourself first, number one.
 Because if you aren’t looking after yourself properly how can you look after others.
-This doesn’t mean you’re selfish but more that you are being smart as you’re better able to manage the needs of your family if you are in touch with your own needs.
-Ask yourself if you often feel resentment?
-It could be because you are giving to everyone but yourself.
+This doesn’t mean you’re selfish but more that you’re being selfless, your needs are important.

 5. My final tip – Learn the word ‘NO’ and use it often.
 Women are meant to be the nurturers, but this doesn’t mean we are slaves.
 Learn to delegate and make everyone, no matter what age, responsible for jobs around the house.
 Say NO to requests from others if it makes you feel overworked, overwhelmed or are just ‘over it’.
 Be kind to yourself and know that you have the right to say NO if that’s what you truly want to say.
 And when you do say YES be sure you feel happy to help.